14 Traits of a Sheltered Person (and How They Affect Adulthood)

 1. Expose Yourself to New Experiences

-One of the best ways to overcome a sheltered upbringing is to start exposing yourself to new experiences.
+One of the best ways to overcome the effects of a sheltered upbringing is to start exposing yourself to new experiences.
 You don’t have to dive headfirst into something huge, but start small.

 2. Learn Decision-Making Skills